riyaj-kalegar03/Kodnest-clone/README.md

 # Clone - Kodnest training center website Clone

-This is kodnest website clone with animation developed using html, css and animation used is AOS.
+This is kodnest website clone with animation, developed using html, css and animation used is AOS.